wwwlicious/servicestack-discovery-consul/README.md

 # ServiceStack.Discovery.Consul
 [![Build status](https://ci.appveyor.com/api/projects/status/55830emag9ksyasf?svg=true)](https://ci.appveyor.com/project/wwwlicious/servicestack-discovery-consul)

-A plugin for [ServiceStack](https://servicestack.net/) that provides external RequestDTO endpoint discovery with [Consul.io](http://consul.io) and provides automatic service registration and health checking.
+A plugin for [ServiceStack](https://servicestack.net/) that provides transparent service discovery using [Consul.io](http://consul.io) with automatic service registration and health checking.

+This enables one servicestack AppHost service to call another AppHost service, without either knowing where the other is, based solely on the request type name.
+The health checks will also ensure that if you run multiple instances of a service, only the healthy service will be returned.

 ![RequestDTO Service Discovery](assets/RequestDTOServiceDiscovery.png)